irfanhakim-as/homelab-wiki/topics/home-assistant.md

      - Take note of both the `DEVICE_BY_ID_PATH` (i.e. `/dev/serial/by-id/usb-Itead_Sonoff_Zigbee_3.0_USB_Dongle_Plus_V2_9020107cf473ef11852cdb1e313510fd-if00-port0`) and `DEVICE_TTY_PATH` (i.e. `/dev/ttyUSB0`) values which will later be used to passthrough the Z2M-capable device to the Z2M container.

-4. [Deploy the Z2M stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+4. [Deploy the Z2M stack with Compose or Portainer](../courses/container.md#container-runtime-usage) after preparing the following items:

    - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/z2m`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/z2m`): This will be used for the Z2M stack's volumes.

-   - A Docker compose file for the Z2M stack on the app directory (i.e. `/mnt/smb/docker/z2m/docker-compose.yml`):
+   - A Compose file for the Z2M stack on the app directory (i.e. `/mnt/smb/docker/z2m/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}